 FOOD, HEALTH, SURVEILLANCE, VIOLENCE, GENOCIDE, RACE, TERRITORY, GLOBALISM, ETHICS

 Security: The 2018-2019 Humanities Dialogue

-In partnership with departments and programs across Northwestern, the Alice Kaplan Institute for the Humanities will hold a year-long series of conversations around the theme of SECURITY.
+In partnership with departments and programs across Northwestern, the Alice Kaplan Institute for the Humanities held a year-long series of conversations around the theme of SECURITY.